git-sudo-404/Database_Systems_CMU/Project 0/README.md

 - Based on the run of the number that was produced after hashing we get the result.
 - A longer run means , the algorithm has been running for a longer time.

+* We take the maximum run of all (say x), then the final result is 2^x.

 #### But how?

 - Consider the analogy of flipping coins to get x number of heads in a row.
 If i get 5 heads in a row it means i have been flipping coins for let's say